antonrh/anydi/docs/usage.md

     print(f"Hello, from service `{service.name}`")
 ```

 Note that the service argument in the handler function has been given a default value of `dep` mark.
-This is done so that `PyxDI` knows which dependency to inject when the handler function is called.
+This is done so that `InitDI` knows which dependency to inject when the handler function is called.

 Once the dependencies have been injected, the function can be called as usual, like so: